Topological $p_x+ip_y$ inter-valley coherent state in Moir\'e MoTe$_2$/WSe$_2$ heterobilayers: Continuum model

-However, the band structure in Figs.~\ref{fig:fig1}a and \ref{fig:fig1}c are not consistent with the experimental findings which showed that, at half--filling, the top moir\'e bands of the MoTe$_2$ and the WSe$_2$ layers have the same spin.
-Moreover, the QAH state appears when the top WSe$_2$ band becomes hole doped.
+However, the band structure in Figs.~\ref{fig:fig1}a and \ref{fig:fig1}c are not consistent with the experimental findings which showed that at half--filling, the top moir\'e bands of the MoTe$_2$ and the WSe$_2$ layers have the same spin.
+Moreover, the QAH state appears when the top WSe$_2$ band becomes hole-doped.
 The new layer-resolved MCD measurements suggest a band alignment as shown in Fig.~\ref{fig:fig1}b.
-To take into account the spin polarization observed in the experiment ~\cite{Faitalk}, a magnetization energy $\tau lM_z$ induced by the Hund's interaction is added to the continuum model (see Supplementary Note 2).
-This term describes the interlayer spin exchange interactions between the two valleys, which behaves as a Hund's interaction and gives rise to a spin polarization near the Fermi energy.
-Assuming $M_z = 50$ meV, the spin degeneracy of the $K$ and $-K$ valleys is lifted by the Hund's interaction as plotted in Fig.~\ref{fig:fig1}d.
+To take into account the spin polarization observed in the experiment ~\cite{Faitalk}, naively, one can introduce opposite magnetization energy at two layers: $M_{z,b}$ and $M_{z,t}$ in the continuum model.
+As an illustration, the spin degeneracy of the $K$ and $-K$ valleys lifted by $M_{z,1}=M_{z,2}=50$ meV, is plotted in Fig.~\ref{fig:fig1}d.
 The corresponding Fermi pockets at half-filling are depicted in Fig.~\ref{fig:fig1}e, which include a hole pocket near $\kappa$ (in blue) arising from moir\'e band maximum of WSe$_2$ layer and three equivalent electron pockets near $\gamma$ (in red) arising from the moir\'e band minimum of MoTe$_2$ layer with the same spin.
-Such scenario is compatible with the MCD observation.
-More detailed discussions about this Hund's interaction term and the values of model parameters are shown in the Supplementary Note 1 and 2.
-The question is, starting from the band structure of Figs.~\ref{fig:fig1}b and \ref{fig:fig1}d, how can a topological QAH state can arise from interactions?
-This is the question which we are trying to address in this work.
-In the following section, we develop a $\bm{k}\cdot \bm{p}$ Hamiltonian to describe the hole pocket of the WSe$_2$ layer and the electron pocket of the MoTe$_2$ layer (Fig.~\ref{fig:fig1}e).
-Importantly, due to the nearby moir\'e bands, the electron pocket is described by a massive Dirac Hamiltonian which plays an important role in achieving an order parameter with $p_x+ip_y$ dependence which gives rise to a TIVC state.
+Such a scenario is compatible with the MCD observation. \YM{It is worth noting that the top moir\'e band in Fig.~\ref{fig:fig1}d is still topological trivial in this case before the formation of TIVC states. }

+\YM{Next, we propose a possible physical origin for this sizable Hund's splitting (tens of meV).
+We observe that the main effects of the magnetization $M_{z,b}$ and $M_{z,t}$ are to introduce valley polarization on the MoTe$_2$ layer and WSe$_2$ layer respectively.
+The valley polarization can be easily induced by the intra-valley Fock energy term under strong Coulomb interaction, which spontaneously breaks time-reversal symmetry by lifting the valley degeneracy \cite{Lee2019,Law_PRL2022}.
+Due to the spin-valley locking behavior in AB stacked heterobilayer, a sizable opposite valley polarization at two layers can drive spin-polarized moir\'e bands near the Fermi energy (see Fig.~\ref{fig:fig5}a).}